-April: The vegetation starts changing from thick lush green bush to a slightly sparser browning bush during this Autumn period.
+April: The vegetation starts changing from thick lush green bush to a slightly sparser browning bush during this autumn period.
 The temperatures start cooling down at night but daytime is still warm.
-Potential scattered thundershowers can be experienced in the afternoons.
+Potential scattered thunderstorms can be experienced in the afternoons.

 May to June: Cold temperatures are experienced at night and at dawn during the winter months.
 Warm clothing is recommended such as gloves, scarves, beanies and insulated jackets.
 Large herds of elephant are very mobile.
 The vegetation becomes totally brown and trees start losing leaves.
 Visibility during drives is enhanced due to sparser vegetation.

 July to September: This period is very dry in the bush with very cold night temperatures and therefore chilly during the early morning and late afternoon game drives.
 Game viewing is generally fantastic and the visibility is good and the game is concentrated around any water source.

 September to October: Spring is the height of the dry season boasting hot dry winds and colourless, sparse vegetation.
 Because the rivers and dams are low high concentrations of game can be viewed at these areas and game viewing, in general, is very good.
 The first rains may start towards the end of October and the signs of spring and a new wet season are evident.

 Whichever season you chose, our Rhino Africa Travel Experts will ensure you are in the best area to maximise your Safari experience.